timeester3648/MultiEngine-UTL/docs/module_json.md

 ```
 // Using associative API wrapper for std::vector of pairs instead of std::map we can bridge the performance gap
-// General-case usage however suffers, which is why this decision was reled agains
+// General-case usage however suffers, which is why this decision was ruled against

 ====== BENCHMARKING ON DATA: `database.json` ======